ChuanMeng/SIP/README.md

 --log_path ./log/ \
 --mode inference
 ```
-The above commands would produce model checkpoints and inference output files, which are stored in the path `./output/MSDialog.SIP.DistanceCRF/checkpoints` and `./output/MSDialog.SIP.DistanceCRF/`, respectively.
+The above commands would produce model checkpoints and inference output files, which are stored in the paths `./output/MSDialog.SIP.DistanceCRF/checkpoints/` and `./output/MSDialog.SIP.DistanceCRF/`, respectively.

 ## Run clarification need prediction
-Run the following command to train MuSIc on the training set of ClariQ:
+Run the following command to train MuSIc on the training set of ClariQ and conduct inference on the validation and test sets of ClariQ:
 ```bash
 python -u ./model/Run.py \
 --task SIP \